 Following the newest trends is what keeps any business going.
 It would help if you kept an eye on the ball.
 The collected data analytics makes it easier and gives you more time to be prepared.

 Are videos getting more popular than text?
 Use it.
 Are people more eager to share their thoughts on your fan page than in emails?
 React to it.
 The black colour is now leaving shelves for more colourful clothes?
 Take notes.
 Information is all around us; you just need to focus and make use of it.

 Data collection methods even help you make predictions based on the individual customer.
-By using information that may be important to your customer, you can proactively offer support, that increases his customer experience.
+By using information that may be important to your customer, you can proactively offer support that increases his customer experience.

-Targeting is not only useful in case of individual customers but also in case of a specific group.
+Targeting is not only useful in the case of individual customers but also in the case of a specific group.
 By gathering data about your customers, you can adjust your message so that it is more suitable for your target group.